 Shifting Sands: Modernism and Postmodernism in Media

-Something that has been becoming an issue in recent years in society and the media, has been the idea of postmodernism: that is rejecting preconceived absolutes and accepting that everything is subjective and morally gray.
+Something that become an issue in recent years in society and the media, has been the idea of postmodernism: that is rejecting preconceived absolutes and accepting that everything is subjective and morally gray.
 In this world, good is not absolutely good, bad is not necessarily evil and can even be emphasized with, and anyone proclaiming that there is a moral absolute is in denial (yes, I know that's an absolute in itself and I’ll get to that).

 Is that really true though?
 Do the Gen Xer’s, Millennials, and Gen Zer’s truly believe that you can't call something call out something as legit evil?